Antithesisx/keepwritings/README.md

 ### Usage

 `keepwritings` will launch the editor.
 Just close it when you are done, and the text will be in your clipboard, ready to be pasted. `recall` will launch a dmenu presenting all your previous writings.
 One entry per line.
 You can filter them by date or content.
 After you've made a selection, the file containing that line (i.e. the whole writing) will be copied to your clipboard.
-Thus, you only need to recall a fraction of a writing to access it.

 ### Installation
 #### The easy way